witcheries/epicodus-portfolio/README.md

 ### Known Bugs

-* Index.html page in master branch not updating with code updates even though terminal shows file as tracked and changes have been committed.
+* Index.html page in master branch not updating with code updates even though terminal shows file as tracked and changes have been committed - RESOLVED by exiting out of Terminal and re-committing and pushing files to GitHub.
+* GitHub Pages not showing most recent code despite repository being up to date - RESOLVED magically, perhaps issue was due to lag between GitHub and GitHub Pages.

 ### Technologies used
 * HTML